Ur-Pabilsag

 It also has been suggested that Ur-Pabilsag was the son of king A-Imdugud, known from grave PG 1236, which is the largest and probably the earliest tomb structure at the Royal Cemetery at Ur.
 The tomb of Ur-Pabilsag (Grave PG 779) is generally considered as the second oldest at the site, and probably contemporary with grave PG 777, thought to be the tomb of his queen.
-Meskalamdug (grave PG 755, or possibly PG 789) was his son.
+Meskalamdug (grave PG 755, or possibly PG 789) may have been his son.

 Artifacts

 Several artifacts are known from tomb PG 779 at the Royal Cemetery at Ur, such as the famous Standard of Ur, and decorated shell plaques.